vaibhuujaiswal/TelcoCustomerChurn/README.md

 2. built a simple recommender system based on apriori customer features to suggest which plan or plan type will best suit a customer from the test set, given if they were to be a new customer with no prior purchases or history of transaction. - use this to write a readme for github repository containing the solution

+Merged.ipynb file - Contains the combination of the first 4 files